 Instructions

-- Put the frozen blackberries in a medium saucepan over medium heat on the stovetop.
+• Put the frozen marionberries (blackberries) in a medium saucepan over medium heat on the stovetop.
 Heat the fruit for 5-10 minutes, allowing it to break down.
 Give it a stir occasionally.

-- After mashing, stir in the fresh orange juice and then stir in the chia seeds.
+• After mashing, stir in the honey, fresh orange juice, and chia seeds.
 Let your jam stand until it has cooled and thickened.
 Then put the jam into a glass jar (or jars) and refrigerate it overnight.

 Notes